 Seattle acquires Drew Smyly as it makes pair of trades

-The Mariners have made a pair of trades, landing left-handed starter Drew Smyly from the Tampa Bay Rays and right-hander reliever Shae Simmons from the Atlanta Braves.
-Seattle completed the two deals on Wednesday.
+In this Saturday, June 28, 2014 file photo, Atlanta Braves pitcher Shae Simmons throws against the Philadelphia Phillies in the ninth inning of the first game of a baseball doubleheader in Philadelphia.
+The Mariners have made a pair of trades, landing left-handed starter Drew Smyly from the Tampa Bay Rays and right-hander reliever Shae Simmons from the Atlanta Braves, Wednesday, Jan.
+11, 2017.

 Add your comments below